aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppsm-to-xltm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Python developers often need to convert PPSM to XLTM files for various reasons.
+PPSM files are PowerPoint Show files which are used to store presentations in a compressed format.
+XLTM files are Microsoft Excel Template files which are used to store Excel templates.
+Converting PPSM to XLTM files can help developers to create Excel templates from PowerPoint presentations.

+<h2>How Aspose.Total Helps for PPSM to XLTM Conversion</h2>
-For a Python developer, who is trying to add a PPSM to XLTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPSM and XLTM files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPSM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs which can help developers to automate the conversion process of PPSM to XLTM files.
+It is a full package of various APIs dealing different formats including PPSM and XLTM files.
+The conversion process is mainly in two steps.
+Firstly, developers can use Aspose.Slides for Python via .NET API to convert PPSM file to HTML.
+After that, by using Excel Python API Aspose.Cells for Python via .NET, developers can save the created HTML into desired Microsoft Excel format.

+The Aspose.Total for Python via .NET API is a powerful tool for developers to automate the conversion process of PPSM to XLTM files.
+It is a comprehensive package of various APIs which can help developers to easily convert PPSM to XLTM files.
+The API is easy to use and provides a simple and efficient way to convert PPSM to XLTM files.

 {{% /blocks/products/pf/feature-page-summary %}}